dobatavision/live-chat-panel/src/README.md

 3. Access the application at [http://localhost:8081](http://localhost:8081)
    You can login from two browsers with different users and open chat beetween them and fun :)
+   Automatic open chat modal view when someone send message to you.
    Only Admin can change the data of users 'role' with middleware Spatie.

 4. View the logs of the Ubuntu container:
    ```bash